zhruith/nvim/README.md

-# coc-nvim-conf
+# nvim

-Private configurations git respository.
+Private configuration respository for neovim.

-Use it by yourself no copyright.
+Feel free to use it.